radiant/radiant-clipped-extension/README.md

 Radiant Assets Extension
 ------------------------

 Based on Keith Bingman's excellent Paperclipped extension for Radiant.
-This extension provides Mephisto-style asset management for Radiant.
-Complete with an asset bucket and easy upload functionality.

 This extension is an experimental extension designed for Radiant version 1.0 or higher.
 The goal is that it will be a drop-in replacement for both